cu-mkp/edition-webpages/docs/resources/letterforms.md

 ## Letterforms of BnF Ms. Fr.
 640

-Resource for the transcription of the middle French script of Ms. Fr.
-640.
+Resource compiled by Marc Smith (Lead Paleographer, Making and Knowing Project) for the transcription of the middle French script of Ms. Fr.
+640. For more information, see [Principles of Transcription, Translation, and Encoding](/content/resources/principles).

-Compiled by Marc Smith, Lead Paleographer, Making and Knowing Project

 The digital critical edition, *Secrets of Craft and Nature in Renaissance France.
 A Digital Critical Edition and English Translation